equinor/cc-components/README.md

 If there are common modules across libraries/apps, then it should probably be put under the `shared` library where everyone can consume from.

 ### Creating a new library
 To create a new library, follow the same steps as mentioned in the section about creating a new application, but this time you want to choose `@cc-components/plugins - app-library`.
 Choose an appropriate name for the library (see naming convention).

+## Release
+We are using fdev to release applications.
+Before uploading and publishing an app, you need to keep the app-manifest.json up-to-date.
+After updating app-manifest.json, bundle the app with `npm run build:spa`.
+This command will use `fusion-framework-cli` (vite/rollup) to build the application, and will also zip the bundled file together with app-manifest.json.
+After building the app, upload and publish it with `npm run deploy:spa`.
+This will use fdev and upload the zipped files, as well as publish them in CI.